PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 is downloaded.
 If the repository doesn't support this new API, it falls back to current behavior in PSGet v2.
+This means that there is no local cache of that repository and operations will always connect to that repository.

 ### Repository management

 `Register-PSResourceRepository` will allow for registering additional repositories.
 A `-Default` switch enables registering PSGallery should it be accidentally removed.
-The `-URL` will accept the HTTP address without the need to specify `/api/v2` as that will be assumed and discovered at runtime.
+The `-URL` will accept the HTTP address without the need to specify `/api/v3` as that will be assumed and discovered at runtime (trying v3 first, then falling back to v2, then the literal URL).
 Support for local filesystem repositories must be maintained.
-A `-InstallationPolicy` switch accepts `Trusted` or `Untrusted` (default) indicating whether to prompt the user when installing resources from that repository.
+A `-Trusted` switch indicates whether to prompt the user when installing resources from that repository.
+By default, if this switch is not specified, the repository is untrusted.
+A `-Repositories` parameter will accept an array of hashtables equivalent to the parameter names.
+A `-Name` parameter allows for setting a friendly name.

+A `-Default` switch will set one repository as the default (when not specified with other cmdlets).
+Each time it is specified, it sets the new one as default and the previous default is no longer default.

+A `-Scope` parameter will support `AllUsers` and `CurrentUsers`.

 `Get-PSResourceRepository` will list out the registered repositories.

-`Set-PSResourceRepository` can be used to update a repository URL or installation policy.
+`Set-PSResourceRepository` can be used to update a repository URL, trust level, or if that repository is the default.

 `Unregister-PSResourceRepository` can be used to un-register a repository.